Slides 📊

 The probability that an event occurs in any interval depends only on the length of that interval, not on where the interval occurs (stationarity).

-Equal-sized intervals have equal probabilities, and longer intervals have proportionally higher probabilities of containing events.
+Equal-sized intervals have the same probability distribution, and longer intervals have proportionally higher probabilities of containing events.

 2. Independent Events